 you can walk all around the Loe Pool (about 7 miles).
 It takes

-me 3 hours to do the whole walk without stopping.
+approximately 3 hours to do the whole walk at an average pace

 of the walks are tarmaced and some hard surface as shown.

-Cyclists can cycle either into Helston which is approx 2 miles
+Cyclists can cycle either into Helston, which is approx 2

-through the "walks" or to Loe Bar approx 1 mile.
+miles through the walks, or to Loe Bar, approx 1 mile.
+You

-You can also cycle all around Loe Pool (7 miles).
+are able to cycle all around Loe Pool (approx 7 miles).

-Loe Bar.
-This great barrier of sand and flint has been formed
+Loe Bar is a great barrier of sand and flint which has been

-over centuries by the winter gales and fierce under currents
+formed over centuries by the winter gales and fierce under

-piling it up at the mouth of the Cober estuary.
+currents piling it up at the mouth of the Cober Estuary.

 lake behind the Bar is fresh water and forms the biggest stretch of